-During my week in Seattle, Sherman Alexie was everywhere: He was mentioned during a city tour, recommended at the library, named as one of the contributors to the annual collection What to Read in the Rain by BFI, and I was just one week late to see him read from his new book at Hugo House, a memoir about his recently deceased mother called You Don’t Have to Say You Love Me.
+During my week in Seattle, Sherman Alexie was everywhere: He was mentioned by a tour guide, recommended at the library, named as one of the contributors to the annual collection What to Read in the Rain by BFI, and I was just one week late to see him read from his new book at Hugo House, a memoir about his recently deceased mother called You Don’t Have to Say You Love Me.

 After living in Seattle for many years, Alexie is considered a local, but he spent his childhood and youth on the Spokane Indian reservation in eastern Washington.
-This part of the state is drier, poorer, and less densely populated than the coastline in the West.
+The area is drier, poorer, and less densely populated than the coastline in the West.
 Reaching well into northwestern Idaho, the ancestral territory of the Spokane Native Americans comprised pine forests and a large desert.
 The reservation is only a tiny fraction of its original size.
 While the largest city in the area, Spokane, has recently been deemed up-and-coming by The Stranger, its reputation as a poor, sketchy, uneducated place prevails.

 Junior, the cultural insider